 In The News

-Bill Adair is the Knight Professor of the Practice of Journalism & Public Policy and the Director of the DeWitt Wallace Center for Media and Democracy.
+Bill Adair is the Knight Professor of the Practice of Journalism & Public Policy.
+He previous served as Director of the DeWitt Wallace Center for Media and Democracy from 2015 to 2021.

 One of 25 Knight Chairs at universities around the country, Adair’s research and teaching focuses on fact-checking and new forms of journalism.